FlemingJohn/CodeTube/README.md

 5.  **Edit Chapters:** The detected chapters are displayed in a list.
 The user can:
     - Select a chapter to edit its title, timestamp, and add a code snippet.
     - Click **"Generate Summary"** to trigger an AI flow.
-This flow sends the chapter's transcript (currently a placeholder) to a Gemini model via Genkit to generate a concise summary.
+This will use the browser's built-in AI if available, or fall back to a server call to generate a concise summary.
     - Click **"Explain Code"** to get an AI-powered explanation of the code snippet they provided.

 6.  **Export to GitHub:** Once the course is complete, the user can open the "Export to GitHub" dialog.